yongcongwang/note/docs/Math/Linear-Algebra/Positive-Definite-Matrices-and-Applications/04_similar_matrices.md

 \end{bmatrix}
 $$

-Two matrices may have the same eigenvalues and the same eigenvalues and the same number of eigenvectors, but if their Jordan blocks are different sizes those matrices can not be similar.
+Two matrices may have the same eigenvalues and the same number of eigenvectors, but if their Jordan blocks are different sizes those matrices can not be similar.

 Jordan's theorem says that every square matrix A is similar to a Jordan matrix J, with Jordan blocks on the diagonal: